Chapter 302A — Minnesota Business Corporation Act

 Voluntary Dissolution After Issuance of Shares

-Sets the process for voluntary dissolution after shares have been issued.
+This section sets the process for voluntarily dissolving a corporation after shares have been issued.
+If the corporation …

 302A.723